 Through out the years the holidays have become pricier every year.
 From the lights we hang outside our houses, to the copious eve’s diner we savour and the numerous gifts we buy for our family and friends, the bills pile up very fast.
-While it is pretty hard to avoid those debts from happening, there are some ways to manage them and plan an easy-breezy repayment.
+While it is pretty hard to avoid that debt from happening, there are some ways to manage them and plan an easy-breezy repayment.

 Don’t Blame Yourself, Accept It